Krenovate-Solutions-Pvt-Ltd/CFI/docs/Product-Category.md

 ![sample categories](images\Product-Category\samplecategories.jpg)

 >   Note: If for a certain class/program, category is not chosen, then it will show as uncategorised.

+### **How Different Categories Function**

+Let's understand the function of categories at CFI.

+At CFI, there are 3 main cateogries offered, namely:

+-   Goal Based Fitness Plans
+-   1-on-1 Personal Training
+-   Group Fitness

+Each of these are have different Parent and sub-categories.

 In this section, we will see how to add a new category.